-When events are moving fast, sources such as weekly sales reports and government statistics are often out of date before they can be used.
+When events are moving fast, sources such as weekly operational reports and government statistics are often out of date before they can be used.
 Businesses have invested heavily in streaming analytics to better market to customers, but in a fast-moving crisis, real-time data has immense value for logistics as well.

 Kroger has used data from its intelligence unit to respond to the near-daily fluctuations in customer behavior during the pandemic, such as whether people are shopping more frequently on weekdays or buying certain products in bulk.
 Evidence Lab provides a data service that lets companies track, for example, how many coffee shops Starbucks has opened in China on a given day, which provides a proxy for how fast consumer behavior is returning to normal.

 Applying machine learning to data from social networks and global newswires can also help to quickly identify where and how fast a disease is spreading, the severity of local political unrest, or the impact of a climate event such as flooding.
 These real-time insights buy valuable time in which companies can make critical sourcing decisions to offset supply chain disruption.